 - Where will the construction site entrance be, and will it be temporary or permanent?

 - The entrance to the construction site will be temporary and it will be located at the southeast corner of the site.
 During the first phase of the garage project, the site will be located on the south side of the bridge.
 It will move north of the bridge as the project enters the second phase.

 - What can we expect with construction traffic?

 - We are committed to taking proactive measures during construction to maintain access to streets and minimize any traffic impact on the neighborhood.

 - The City is working with the promoters on traffic circulation for special events.
-The construction of the project for the garage should be completed by the 2018 Boat Show.

 - How will the construction traffic bottlenecks, like Birch Road or making a left turn via Las Olas Circle, be addressed during construction?